fabridigua/EyeDraw/README.md

 3. **Drawing**

    The user can draw!
-There are two interaction mode, toggled with the `space` key: the "*Pointer Mode*" in witch the user can move the cursor in the canvas without drawing and the "*Paint Mode*" in witch the user can draw moving the eyes on the canvas.
-In every moment the user can:
+There are two interaction modes, which can be activated with the `space` key: the "*Pointer Mode*" in witch the user can move the cursor in the canvas without drawing and the "*Paint Mode*" in which the user can draw by moving the eyes on the canvas.
+At any time the user can:

-   - Toggle the interaction mode with `space` key
+   - Change the interaction mode with `space` key
-   - Clear the canvas with `c` key
+   - Clean the canvas with `c` key
    - Change the cursor size with `-` key to decrease and `+` to increase
    - Save the image with `s` key
    - Change the *sensibility* value with `<` key to decrease and `>` to increase
-   - Change the color choosing between the ones showed in the palette in the lateral bar
+   - Change the color by choosing from those showed in the palette in the sidebar

    <center>
    <img src="imgs\face_paint.gif" style="zoom:100%;" />
    <p>Some drawing functionalities</p>
    </center>

 ## References
-link mio articolo + articoli simili + teoria
+1 WILSON, Phillip Ian; FERNANDEZ, John.
+Facial feature detection using Haar classifiers. *Journal of Computing Sciences in Colleges*, 2006, 21.4: 127-133.